 Stock Broker Salary New Jersey

 As you have probably noticed, a bachelor’s degree is not a requirement to be a Stockbroker.
-However, it definitely puts you to an advantage against your competition.
+However, it definitely puts you at an advantage against your competition.
 That being said, here are some recommended universities for aspiring Stockbrokers in New Jersey.

 Recommended Colleges in New Jersey

 - Rutgers Business School – Rutgers Business School is definitely a top choice, as they offer courses in Economics and Business Administration – two of the most helpful majors to have for aspiring Stockbrokers.
-Acceptance rate to Rutgers stand at 42%.
+Acceptance rate to Rutgers stands at 42%.
 It is a state university which would cost you roughly $61,596 to attend.
 Aside from Economics and Business, you might also want to consider getting a degree in Finance, Accounting, or Information Systems.
 All of these would help you become successful in the field of Stockbrokerage.

 - Stillman School of Business – Another school to consider would be the Stillman School of Business in the Seton Hall University.
 Accounting and Finance are the areas of concentration in this school.
 Those living in New Jersey would be paying roughly $7,560 to attend, while those coming from out of the state would have to pay $18,654.
 These are relatively cheap rates, perfect for those who are not that set out financially but would still want to become a successful Stockbroker in New Jersey.